 Mostly, though, I loved the spaces that the Esplanade management had thoughtfully carved out within.
 There was a corner filled with train tracks, magnetic wooden blocks and large jigsaw puzzles for the kids to mess around with.
 There was a little nook with cushion seating that allowed kids to bring books in to read.
 And oh, the books – shelves and shelves of children’s literature written by local authors.
 It was amazing.

 There was also an area with an old overhead projector – you know, the sort we had back in primary school – where the kids would indulge in shadow puppet play.
 That was really cool!
 There were animal cutouts provided and we showed the boys how to angle the mirror to let the light hit the wall, and they were gleefully projecting the shadows and having fun.
+Check out BuyDLP.com if you want to arrange this kind of entertainment, too.

 When they were done horsing around (heh heh), Aidan and I spent a quiet moment making bunny noses and colouring at the craft table.
 Meanwhile, Zac was busying himself by moving the stools around.